 Whether your garden is large or small, it has a great capacity for attracting wildlife.
 Even a tiny garden can be a haven for a wide range of birds, butterflies and bees.
 Mammals such as the hedgehog, a species in decline, can be encouraged by careful management and feeding.
 Many people find that contact with nature via a garden improves their quality of life and induces a sense of wellbeing.
 We can even connect with nature through a window from the comfort of a living room.
-There are a few simple things we can do to release the full wildlife potential of our gardens, making them even more enjoyable spaces.
+There are a few simple things we can do to release the full wildlife potential of our gardens.

 Use plants that provide food and shelter.
 Fragrant flowers such as buddleia, lavender, thyme and even the humble dandelion will attract butterflies and bees, and fruit trees and shrubs are a favourite for mammals and birds.
 Climbing plants such as ivy and jasmine can be grown on garden walls as somewhere for birds to nest and to provide pollen for bees, butterflies and other insects.
 Further tips on plants which are attractive to wildlife can be found at the BBC.

 Many features which attract wildlife require little initial or ongoing effort.
 Make a log pile with unwanted pieces of wood, or a rock pile; either of these can become a perfect habitat for insects and shelter for other animals.
 A variety of animals will make the gaps and cracks in such a pile their home.
 More information on log pile creation can be found at RSPB-dead-wood.
 These are great, simple options as they don’t need any maintaining and can be left untouched for years.
 Also leaving part of your garden uncut will provide shelter and a varied habitat for many animals and leave you with less to maintain.